Asymptotic Theory of the Best-Choice Rerandomization using the Mahalanobis Distance: Statistical inference under the best-choice rerandomization

 Third, Theorem \ref{thm:inf}(i) implies that the estimators in \eqref{eq:VR2_hat} are consistent for their population analogues.
 Intuitively, $\hat{V}_{\tau\tau}\hat{R}^2$ is consistent for $V_{\tau\tau}R^2$, while $\hat{V}_{\tau\tau}$ itself is only conservative for $V$, due to the individual treatment effect heterogeneity $S^2_{\tau\setminus\bs{x}}$ that cannot be linearly explained by the covariates.
 This is a feature of the finite population inference \citep{Neyman:1923}.

 Fourth, Theorem \ref{thm:inf}(ii) shows the asymptotic validity of the confidence interval in \eqref{eq:C_hat}.
 The confidence intervals are generally conservative, due to the conservativeness in estimating $V_{\tau\tau}$ as discussed before.
-From Theorem \ref{thm:inf}(iii), when the effect heterogeneity $S^2_{\tau \setminus \bs{x}}$ is asymptotically negligible, the confidence intervals will become asymptotically exact.
+From Theorem \ref{thm:inf}(iii), when the effect heterogeneity $S^2_{\tau \setminus \bs{x}}$ is asymptotically negligible, the confidence intervals become asymptotically exact.

 Fifth, $s^2_{1\setminus \bs{x}}$ and $s^2_{0\setminus \bs{x}}$ are almost equivalent to the sample variances of the residuals from the linear regression of observed outcomes on covariates in treatment and control groups, respectively.
-Similar to \citet{LeiD2020highdim} and \citet{wang2022rerandomization}, we can consider rescaling the residuals as in usual regression analysis \citep{mackinnon2013thirty} to improve its finite sample performance.
-These strategies will be denoted as HC0, HC1, HC2 and HC3; see, e.g., \citet{wang2022rerandomization} for a detailed illustration.
-We will evaluate their performance in the simulation studies in Section \ref{sec:numeric}.
+Similar to \citet{LeiD2020highdim} and \citet{wang2022rerandomization}, we can consider rescaling the residuals as in usual regression analysis \citep{mackinnon2013thirty} to improve its finite sample performance; see the simulation studies in Section \ref{sec:star_main}.

 If additionally Condition \ref{cond:T_opt} holds and $\limsup_{n\rightarrow\infty} R^2 < 1$, then, from Theorem \ref{thm:opt_bcr}, the difference-in-means estimator under rerandomization will become asymptotically Gaussian distributed.
-In this case, it is also intuitive to use the usual Wald-type confidence interval.
-This is indeed true, as rigorously stated below.
+In this case, we can also use the Wald-type confidence intervals.
 Let $z_{\alpha}$ denote the $\alpha$th quantile of the standard Gaussian distribution.

-\begin{theorem} Under the best-choice rerandomization, if Conditions \ref{cond:gamma}, \ref{cond:iterations} and \ref{cond:T_opt} hold, and $\limsup_{n\rightarrow\infty} R^2 < 1$, then Theorem~\ref{thm:inf} still holds with $\hat{\mathcal{C}}_{\alpha}$ replaced by the Wald-type confidence interval $\tilde{\cC}_{\alpha} = \hat{\tau}_{(1)} \pm \hat{V}_{\tau\tau}^{1/2} (1 - \hat{R}^2)^{1/2} \cdot z_{1 - \alpha / 2}. $ \end{theorem}
+\begin{theorem} Under the best-choice rerandomization, if Conditions \ref{cond:gamma}, \ref{cond:iterations}, \ref{cond:T_opt} and \ref{cond:infer} hold, and $\limsup_{n\rightarrow\infty} R^2 < 1$, then Theorem~\ref{thm:inf} still holds with $\hat{\mathcal{C}}_{\alpha}$ replaced by the Wald-type confidence interval $\tilde{\cC}_{\alpha} = \hat{\tau}_{(1)} \pm \hat{V}_{\tau\tau}^{1/2} (1 - \hat{R}^2)^{1/2} \cdot z_{1 - \alpha / 2}. $ \end{theorem}